 It is to be noted that over the past five years the composition of the workforce (e.g., relative weight of the number of manual workers versus cognitive workers, establishment of a US workforce) and the changes in the composition of the executive management had an impact on the average remuneration evolution as shown in the above.
 For consistency of the calculations over the years, only the members of the executive management as it was composed in 2021 (i.e., CEO, CFO and COO) have been taken into account, it being understood that the role of COO was only created in April 2019.
 Share options are excluded from the calculations.
 The increase in director remuneration can be explained by the decision of the annual shareholders' meeting of 2021 in the framework of the COVID-19 pandemic to set the attendance fee for the regular Board meetings (irrespective of whether such meetings are held physically or virtually) to EUR 3,000, whereas before that shareholder decision a distinction was made between the attendance fees payable for physical and virtual Board meetings.
+Certain directors also receive a fee for travel time, as approved by the Company's shareholders' meeting.
+As more directors are travelling from outside of Belgium, fees are increasing.
 For more detailed information on the remuneration of the directors and the members of the executive management over the past five years, reference is made to the remuneration reports as included in the Company's annual reports over the past five years.